 Since the founding of Ollie's in 1982, we have grown organically by backfilling existing markets and leveraging our brand awareness, marketing and infrastructure to expand into new markets in contiguous states.
 In 2003, Mark Butler, our co-founder, assumed his current role as Chairman, President and Chief Executive Officer.
-Under Mr. Butler's leadership, we expanded from 28 stores located in three states at the end of 2003 to 268 stores located in 20 states as of February 3, 2018.
+Under Mr. Butler's leadership, we expanded from 28 stores located in three states at the end of 2003 to 303 stores located in 23 states as of February 2, 2019.

-Our stores are supported by two distribution centers, one in York, PA and one in Commerce, GA, which we believe can support between 350 to 400 stores.
+Our stores are currently supported by two distribution centers, one in York, PA and one in Commerce, GA, which we believe can support between 350 to 400 stores.
+In 2018, we acquired a 58-acre parcel of land in Lancaster, TX to construct an approximate 615,000 square foot distribution center which we believe could support 150 to 200 additional stores.
+Construction of the facility has commenced and the distribution center is expected to be operational by the first quarter of fiscal 2020.
 We have invested in our associates, infrastructure, distribution network and information systems to allow us to continue to rapidly grow our store footprint, including:

-- growing our merchant buying team to increase our access to brand name/closeout merchandise; - adding members to our senior management team; - expanding the capacity of our distribution centers to our current 1.6 million square feet; and - investing in information technology, accounting, and warehouse management systems.
+- growing our merchant buying team to increase our access to brand name/closeout merchandise; - adding members to our senior management team; - expanding the capacity of our distribution centers to our current 1.6 million square feet plus an additional 615,000 square feet once the new distribution center is fully operational; and - investing in information technology, accounting, and warehouse management systems.